bobjacobsen/SPShasta/documentation/hardware/README.md

-Contains documents for various hardware (and associated software) on the SP Shasta.
+Contains documents for various hardware (and associated software) used on the SP Shasta.